cashhollister2u/Tidbyt-Open-Sourced/README.md

   - 4 M2 nuts are placed on top to act as a spacer between the Raspberry Pi and the mounting platform
   - The 4 corners of the Raspberry Pi each rest on top of 2 M2 nuts
   - A brass spacer is threaded through the board and the 2 M2 nuts securing the corner in place (REPEAT for the other 3 corners)
+- NOTE: For this use case the PI and the Matrix Bonnet are both powered by the 5V 10amp charger. (unlike the AdaFruit instructions below)
 - This page provides detailed instructions on how to propperly connect the bonnet to either the Raspberry Pi 4 or the RaspBerry Pi Zero 2 as well as connecting the bonnet to the LED Matrix.
   - https://learn.adafruit.com/adafruit-rgb-matrix-bonnet-for-raspberry-pi/driving-matrices